jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 59: 10/3/2018
 I've been slacking on my tweets!
 Been working on my slide deck for conference talk this weekend.
 Also made good progress on hangman game in Python for MIT 6.00.1x 😄

+### Day 60: 10/6/2018
+Finished a secret project 🙊 will share more soon.
+Also made a bit of progress on MIT 6.00.1x 👨🏻‍💻